wago-enterprise-education/vscode-wago-cc100/README.md

 <!-- - [Simulation](#simulation) -->

 ## How to use the Extention
 As soon as the WAGO extension is installed in VsCode, on the left Side a WAGO symbol should appear.
-When you open the extension in the left sidebar there is a button called **init Project**.
+Upon opening the extension in the left sidebar there is a button called **init Project**.
 This is for setting up your workspace by creating a WAGO.yaml and setting up a Controller.
 Therefore, it will setup a controller.yaml and a sample project.
 The new Controller has three visible buttons and a connection status icon.
 The Icon tells whether the controller is connected (green) :green_circle: :red_circle: or if it is offline (red) :red_circle: .
 Above the controller buttons are the option to **refresh**, to do a **multiupload** and to add a new controller.
 When setting up a new controller the extension will ask for a name, a description, to choose a controller like cc100 and to choose a folder for your source.
 All these settings can be changed later.
 To do that, navigate to the dropdown menu of each controller.
 The menu contains the description, the engine, the Docker image version, the source, the connection type, the port, the user and the option for auto updates which is turned on by default.